wp-plugins/yelp-widget-pro/readme.txt

 4. How the widget looks in a website sidebar

 == Changelog ==

+= 1.3.5 =
+* NEW: Added tooltips with information and links to screencast tutorials on the widgets and on widget settings pages
+* NEW: Added default image for businesses without profile images
+* NEW: Added Profile image size select; now you can easily modify the size of your Yelp profile image
+* NEW: Added links to Options page, Rate the Plugin and Premium Upgrade on the Plugins page
+* UPDATED: Changed default number of items in Search Method to 4 rather than 1
+* UPDATED: Changed default cache value to 1 Day to encourage caching results
+* UPDATED: Widget image output alt and title tags for better SEO optimization
+* UPDATED: Readme.txt file with additional information and updated description
+* FIXED: Fixed Premium licensing metabox inputs min-width issue
+* Added link to Premium Version on widget
+* Code cleanup and organization

 = 1.3 =
 * Release of plugin w/ licensing logic